Eddie Hemmings (rugby league): Television career

 Hemmings was the main caller for nearly all live Super League matches broadcast on Sky Sports; the two matches broadcast live each week, plus all the play-offs and Grand Final matches.
+Eddie and Stevo became household names and synonymous with Super League and Rugby League, providing the voices of the sport for the first 20 years of Super League before Stephenson retired in 2016.

 On 1 March 2019, Hemmings announced his retirement from commentary and on 19 April 2019, he commentated on Wigan vs St Helens, his final Super League game for Sky Sports before retiring.